Brake system bleeding on Austin Mini (AM from 1988 onwards)

 Op 14

-Fill the master cylinder reservoir and the Eezibleed bottle with new DOT4 brake fluid.
+Fill the brake master cylinder reservoir and the Eezibleed bottle with new DOT4 brake fluid.

-Hang the Eezibleed bottle again and screw the cap onto the master cylinder.
+Screw the Eezibleed cap onto the master cylinder reservoir.

-Make sure that the bottle is almost in a vertical position and that the end of the plastic hose touches the bottom of the bottle.
+Make sure that the bottle is almost in a vertical position.
+Check that the end of the plastic hose touches the bottom of the bottle (3rd photo).

 Op 15